filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 For now it is recommended to disable this flag for the stable FFmpeg package.

+### codec2
+Pass the `--enable-libcodec2` option to the configure script.
+Use the `libcodec2` library to enable support for Codec2 - a voice compression codec aiming towards very low bandwiths, both for muxing and demuxing.

+This flag can be safely disabled, because Codec2 is quite rare.

 ### cpudetection
 Pass the `--enable-runtime-cpudetect` option to the configure script.
 Provide an ability to automatically detect and utilize CPU capabilities at runtime.
 This allows to run optimized multimedia processing code on different processors using the same set of binaries and libraries.
 This increases the resulting binary sizes.